pepsm/Spring-DiplomaApp/README.md

-Job Portal - Billfold
+Professional Job Portal - Billfold
 ---------------------

-It is simple job portal application implemented with Java and Spring Framework.
+### Description
+- Designed and developed a job portal using Java, Spring MVC, and Hibernate ORM.
+- The application enabled job-seekers to register for viewing the jobs posted by employers as well as apply to them.
+The employers can also register, post jobs, and receive applications for the job they posted.
+The application had the functionality to create, retrieve, update, and delete information.
+- Enhanced database interaction using Hibernate annotations based mapping with MySQL.
+- Built a user friendly and responsive website to enhance user experience.

 ### Prerequisites
 Maven is written in Java (and primarily used to build Java programs).
 You need to install the Java SDK (e.g. from [Oracle's download site](https://www.oracle.com/technetwork/java/javase/downloads/index.html)), and you should set the path to System Enviroment variables.